-- December 2001 - Ongoing Publications (ex.
+- 15 years or older - Ongoing Publications (ex.
 PC Gamer - USA)

 The above cutoff dates are put in place for respect to publishers that may still offer the sale of back issues on their magazines.
 This site was created to preserve magazines that are becoming harder to find.
 Our efforts are usually concentrated on the preservation of the oldest and rarest magazines we can find.
 Our cutoff dates only apply to the digital preservation of entire magazines.
 Users are allowed to scan the front cover and add information on ANY magazine record in our database.